The despoilation of Poland, and a young soldier’s extraordinary journey to join the Allies and General Anders Army in Italy.

 23rd August 1939: Secret pact between Germany and the Soviet Union (USSR) to invade and partition Poland between themselves.

 25th August 1939: Agreement of mutual assistance signed between Britain and Poland.
 Hitler cancels initial plan for invasion on 26th August as a result.

 1st September 1939: Hitler invades Poland and on 3rd September, Britain and France declare war on Germany – World War Two has begun.

 17th September 1939: the Soviet Union (USSR) invades Poland from the East in accordance with the “Molotov–Ribbentrop Pact”.

-In 1932 aged 19, Ludwik, my grandfather took his first job at a concrete panel manufacturing company at Radziwiłłow, between Łodz and Warsaw.
-In 1935 he then moved back to Eastern Poland, for a new life as an administrator and gamekeeper in the national forest.
+In 1932 aged 19, my grandfather took his first job at a concrete panel manufacturing company at Radziwiłłow (now Radyvyliv, Ukraine) around 100km east of Lwów.
+Then, in 1935 he became an administrator and gamekeeper at a national forest in the Wołyn region (now Volyn, Ukraine).
 He married my grandmother, Adela and they had two sons, my father Mieczysław and his baby brother Józef.